srudqvist/cyberskyline/PracticeGame/NetworkTrafficAnalysis/ReadMe.md

 * Q4: myTest contains the data from the packet that started the print-job, `file myTest` returns `HP PCL printer data` `file --mime-type myTest` returns `myTest: application/octet-stream`

+## Exploit (Hard)

+### What is the IP address of the CMS server?
+.22

+### What is the name of the CMS software that is seen in the packet capture?

+### What is the password that the hacker used to successfully log in to the CMS?

+### What is the IP address of the attacker?
+cat conn.log | zeek-cut id.orig_h id.resp_h proto
+172.17.0.1

+### What version of the CMS was running at the time of the packet capture (be as specific as possible)?

+### What is the CVE of the vulnerability that the hacker exploited?

+### What is the first packet number where the hacker makes a request that causes unintended behavior on the server?